sameerkali/Indie_Gems_Portal/README.md

 ## Introduction

-Game Explorer is a web application that allows users to search for games based on genres, platforms, release dates, and ratings.
+Indie Gems Portal is a web application that allows users to search for games based on genres, platforms, release dates, and ratings.
 It provides a convenient way to explore and find games that match your preferences.

 ## Features